zrodevkaan/BDPlugins/README.md

 Allows you to safely click links and see the end result.
 Please mind this doesnt *fully* work.
 ## RecordAudio
 Allows you send voice recordings on desktop
+## MemberCountFix
+This plugin is a fix of another plugin that was never fixed and was to overcomplicated to fix on the script itself.
+Credit to SyndiShanX for bringing it up one day and letting me recreate it for him.